RameshaKaru/operatorhub-resources/README.md

 ## How to preview the operator

-Go to  https://operatorhub.io/preview and upload operatorhub-resources/apim-operator/1.0.1/apim-operator.v1.0.1.clusterserviceversion.yaml
+Go to  https://operatorhub.io/preview and upload [csv file](apim-operator/1.0.1/apim-operator.v1.0.1.clusterserviceversion.yaml)

 ### Operator bundle